 Cloud Native

-The 12 factors are grouped by application area.
-Click on a group to highlight related principles, or on a card for a detailed description:
+The principles are grouped by application area.
+Click a group to highlight related principles, or click a card for details.

 Codebase